 DATA AND INFORMATION

-The reporting boundary of the data presented in the Report relates to the Companies fully consolidated in the consolidation area used for the consolidated financial statements.
+The reporting boundary of the data presented in the Report relates to the companies fully consolidated in the consolidation area used for the consolidated financial statements.
 Where this is unavailable, it refers to the scope specified.

-The information and data mainly refer to the year that ended on 31 December 2018.
+The information and data mainly refer to the year that ended on December 31st, 2022.